ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 ## Vars

-Now if you want to store a value under a name for later use you can use `var`s.
+Now if you want to store a value globally (in the current namespace) under a name for later referral you can use `var`s.
 A `var` is a data type in clojure that points to a value.

 You can define a var like this: